 Our social programs are created by and for members.

 FolkTime offers an opportunity for independent adults with mental health experiences to come together and create a supportive and safe atmosphere for each other.
 Participants in our programs have created a community where it’s safe to talk about their daily challenges, practice social skills, nurture community, refrain from isolation, and find the support they need.
 As a peer-run social program, our model does not include traditional caregiving roles.
 Our employees create a safe environment and coordinate the logistics of the programs, but do not provide caregiving services such as medication management or mobility assistance.
-Members create and provide their own monthly calendar with different activities and events at all three of our locations in the Portland Metro area.
+Members create and provide their own monthly calendar with different activities and events at our locations in the Portland Metro area.

 COVID-19 Update for Social Programs